redlotusdesignz/redlotusdesignz/README.md

 🎨 I teach a course on webcomics design via Skillshare!
 You can enroll in my course [here](https://skl.sh/3fxrr02).

-📚 I write book reviews on romance and mystery genres on [Substack](http://redlotusdesignz.substack.com).
+📚 I write book reviews on romance and mystery genres at [Substack](http://redlotusdesignz.substack.com).

 🎵 I listen to heavy metal and lo-fi music while I work and play.